kmlawson/china-revolutions-mo3337/seminars.md

 \newpage

-## Week 4 - The Cultural Revolution
+## Week 5 - The Cultural Revolution

 **Preparation:**

+* Post a Research Diary entry on the Moodle Forum.
+See the Moodle for the format of this diary entry.
+Then post a constructive comment on at least one other student's post.
+(Entry by Tuesday Morning, Comment by Thursday)
 * Watch *Morning Sun* (2003) - 2 Hour Documentary by Carma Hinton.
 It is available in the library reference area.
 Consider scheduling a time to watch it together with 2-3 classmates.
 The fact the DVD was in use the day before class is not an appropriate excuse for not having watched the documentary.
 Plan ahead.
 Take notes and be ready to discuss the documentary.
 * Look through these posters related to the Cultural Revolution by browsing the following page, and then the various pages for individual campaigns 1966-1976:
     * Chineseposters.net: [https://chineseposters.net/themes/cultural-revolution-campaigns.php](https://chineseposters.net/themes/cultural-revolution-campaigns.php)